Investing for Beginners Guide in India 2023

 Ignore the Noise and Bad Advice

-There will be a lot of instances where you will feel intimidated to invest in some junk stocks or instruments which promise to give you high returns in a short period of time.
+There will be a lot of instances where you will feel intimidated to invest in junk stocks or instruments that promise to give you high returns in a short period.
 Ignore that advice and focus on quality investments.

 Please remember if anyone promises you a return of more than 12-15% then you should run away from the conversation.
 Many people get attracted by those types of commitments and then end up losing their entire money.